Xyclade/MachineLearning/Readme.md

 ###Validation techniques
 In this section we will explain some of the techniques available for model validation, and will explain some terms that are commonly used in the Machine Learning field.

-#### Cross Validation
+####Cross Validation
 The technique of cross validation is one of the most common techniques in the field of machine learning.
-It's essence is to *ignore* part of your dataset while training your [model](#model), and then using the model to predict this *ignored data*.
+Its essence is to *ignore* part of your dataset while training your [model](#model), and then using the model to predict this *ignored data*.
 Comparing the predictions to the actual value then gives an indication of the performance of your model, and the quality of your training data.

 The most important part of this cross validation is the splitting of data.
 You should always use the complete dataset when performing this technique.
 In other words you should not randomly select X datapoints for training and then randomly select X datapoints for testing, because then some datapoints can be in both sets while others might not be used at all.

 #####(2 fold) Cross Validation
 In 2-fold cross validation you perform a split of the data into test and training for each fold (so 2 times) and train a model using the training dataset, followed by verification with the testing set.
 Doing so allows you to compute the error in the predictions for the test data 2 times.
 These error values then should not differ significantly.
 If they do, either something is wrong with your data or with the features you selected for model prediction.
-Either way you should look into the data more and find out what is happening for your specific case, as training a model based on the data might result in a overfitted model for erroneous data.
+Either way you should look into the data more and find out what is happening for your specific case, as training a model based on the data might result in a [overfitted](#overfitting) model for erroneous data.

-#### Regularization
+####Regularization
 The basic idea of regularization is preventing [overfitting](#overfitting) your [model](#model) by simplifying it.
 Suppose your data is a polynomial function of degree 3, but your data has noise and this would cause the model to be of a higher degree.
 Then the model would perform poorly on new data, where as it seems to be a good model at first.
-Regularization hels preventing this, by simplifying the model with a certain value *lambda*.
+Regularization helps preventing this, by simplifying the model with a certain value *lambda*.
 However to find the right lambda for a model is hard when you have no idea as to when the model is overfitted or not.
 This is why [cross validation](#cross-validation) is often used to find the best lambda fitting your model.

 ##### Precision
 In the field of computer science we use the term precision to define the amount of items selected which are actually relevant.